 BSN’s True-Mass is another mass gainer that focuses on a greater caloric content coming from protein.
 At 46 grams per 700 calorie serving, it shifts the caloric balance more strongly away from carbohydrates.

 The sugar content is fairly low, and there are a few extras, like medium chain triglyceride powder, but on the whole, this mass gainer does not really distinguish itself in any particular way.

 If you want to go hyper-minimal with your mass gainer, Naked Mass is the way to go.
 The ingredients list is astonishingly short.

 There are only three things in this mass gainer: maltodextrin, whey protein concentrate, and casein.
 Do keep in mind that you will be lacking the micronutrients that you need (i.e. vitamins and minerals), but you can get them from the rest of your diet.

 Another major advantage of Naked Mass is that its sugar content is very low (only five grams per 1250 calorie serving), meaning you can consume a lot of it without worrying about the negative metabolic effects of high sugar consumption.
-Even when you are trying to gain weight, keeping sugar consumption low is never a bad idea.

 6. Mass Tech Extreme 2000

 Mass Tech Extreme 2000 lives up to its name–at the recommended serving size, it delivers nearly 2000 calories by itself, and hits the mark if you add it to a glass of milk.

 For a mass gainer with this many calories, its sugar content is very low.
 Seventeen grams in almost 1900 calories isn’t going to do much harm The protein is also all from whey, which is widely regarded as the highest-quality protein source.

 Combat XL from MusclePharm goes pretty heavy on the carbs, with over two-thirds of its weight coming straight from carbohydrates.
 At 50 grams per serving, the protein content is very solid.